rutgerhofste/cheatsheets/tmux.md

 Windows
 Panes

+you can think of these objects as a tree where each session can have multiple windows and each window can have multiple panes.

 in TMUX, command shortcut:
 `ctrl-b`
 For the commands that start with `ctrl-b` you need to press crtl and b simultaniously, release both and then press the command button.